davidwesst/davidwesst.github.io/src/blog/netfront-the-unknown-browser-everyone-owns/index.md

 ---

 title: NetFront-- the Unknown Browser Everyone Owns
 tags:
   - games
-  - NetFront
+  - netfront
-date: "2015-01-14T18:55:55"
+date: 2015-01-14T18:55:55
-description: "Netfront is a web browser that I hadn't heard of before, but I have installed on six of my devices."
+description: Netfront is a web browser that I hadn't heard of before, but I have installed on six of my devices.

 ---

 [1]: psp_browser.jpg